axolotl-lang/axolotl/README.md

 ```

 ## Mathematical Functions
-Only the operators +, -, * and / are available for now, each is a function that can take any number of arguments.
+For calculation, the operators +, -, * and / are available as of v0.3.0.5, each is a function that can take any number of arguments.

 There are two versions of these operators - one that returns an integer, and one that returns a float.
 The integer version rounds the result if it gets a float, and the float version converts to float if it gets an int.